New Hire Forms: Everything You Need to Know

 When it comes to new hire forms, you need to start with a W-4 form.
 Employers give W-4 forms to new hires before they receive a paycheck.
 The W-4 form includes information such as:

 - Designated Withholding Amounts

 - Marital Status

 All employees must complete the form so employers know how much to garner federal income taxes from their workers.
-Further, the W-4 form remains current until the employee changes information on the form, and many states have their own version.
-All employers must report employees to government agencies, regardless of the number.
+Further, the W-4 form remains current unless the employee needs to make changes to the information on the form, and many states have their own version.
+All employers must report the finances of their employees to government agencies, regardless of the number of employees.

 According to federal law, all employees must be eligible to work in the United States.
-Employee verification is checked under Form I-9.
-I-9 is also known as an employee eligibility form and submits information about a newly hired person in the United States.
+Employee verification is checked under the I-9 form.
+I-9 forms are also known as an Employee Eligibility Form and are required to be submitted as information on a newly hired person in the United States.

 Employees must submit the following information:

 - Employment Eligibility